- Complete evaluation of Intune vs. Workspace ONE, Jamf, Google Endpoint Management, ManageEngine and JumpCloud with a focus on Linux.

 Update on Ubuntu Desktop

-The Intune app is usually updated through the Software Updater itself. force manual update:
+The Intune app is usually updated through the Software Updater.
+To force a manual update :

 - Refresh metadata (e.g. intune-portal, msft-broker, msft-edge):